nigelvr/fit-mesh-pytorch3d/README.md

-# object reconstruction with pytorch3d
+# fitting a mesh pytorch3d

 Takes several images of an object using renderers built into pytorch3d: a renderer with phong shading, and a silhouette renderer